 A significant challenge was that these workstreams were not planned as a single, coordinated programme.
 Infrastructure migration, CMS implementation, and front-end development progressed independently, without a shared delivery roadmap or clear dependency management.
 This increased technical risk and made it difficult to sequence work effectively.

-Guinness World Records in 2016
+Guinness World Records website old website views

 Problem-Solving & Delivery